Complaints about prisons

 The complaints process

-Complaints must be made first to the lowest appropriate level - generally this means correction officers are the first to receive a complaint.
+Complaints must be made first to the lowest appropriate level - generally this means corrections officers are the first to receive a complaint.

 If a resolution cannot be achieved at this level, the person who made the complaint should refer it to the next appropriate level.
 This could be: